 Foam cube pits do require maintenance.
 Foam cubes will compress and compact over time and need to be "fluffed" regularly.
 Fluffing means that all cubes should be removed from the pit, and the pit should be cleaned and debris removed before putting the cubes back in.
 Raw foam will break down over time and the pit will have to be replenished.
 Most customers will replace a small amount of cubes annually or bi-annually.

 Instead of filling your pit with a full sized encased pit or cubes, the Layered Inground Pit System is much more cost effective and provides a better landing impact absorption.
-This system features base layers of soft foam logs (6" thick) that channel and regulate airflow from the impact site to promote optimal energy dispersion.
+This system features base layers of soft foam logs (generally 6" to 12" thick) that channel and regulate airflow from the impact site to promote optimal energy dispersion.
+These logs will need to be glued together at their contact points.

 If you would like us to price the hardware, pit edging, cubes or Carpet Bonded Foam.
 Sketch and dimension your pit (it can be any shape) and fax it to us at 859-881-0657 or email us - here.
 Be sure to: